ISI-apex/casper-utils/README.md

 `./configure && make && make install`.
 Binaries built within the prefix may be called from the host as any other binary (although it's usually useful to work in a prefix shell, see below), and host binaries may be invoked from within the prefix seemlessly.

 A Prefix allows everything to be independent of the host distribution (prefix bootstrap is very robust and should boostrap on any Linux system) and thus the versions of any of the software libraries, toolchains, and applications may be chosen at will.
 A Prefix is a lot more useful than Singularity or similar containers based on immutable images.
 The following sections describe how to build a prefix on USC HPCC cluster and on other hosts.

+***NOTE***: Never run `make install` or similar in the prefix, because this will write and override files everywhere without any way to track then nor remove them, which will brake your prefix in the strangest ways imaginable, without any simple way to recover (you are not protected by root, since all paths in the prefix are user-writable, so be careful what commands you run).
+To install software into the prefix, it must be packaged in an `.ebuild`.
+It is usually very quick and easy to write a new `.ebuild` for some new software library or app, starting from an existing `.ebuild` as a template, and there are tens of thousands of packages already available (see `eix searchstring`).

 Step 1.
 Prepare source tarballs
 ------------------------------